HubSpot/Blazar-Archive/BlazarUI/README.md

 Install dependencies.

 ```
+$ cd BlazarUI
-$ npm install
+$ npm install && bower install
-$ git clone
 ```

 ## Development

-Build the application and start livereload.
-By default the webserver starts at port 5000.
+Build and run the application locally with gulp.
+By default a local webserver starts at port 5000 and uses livereload.
 You can define a port with `$ gulp --port 3333`.

 ```
 $ gulp
 ```

+#### Connecting to the API
+For local development, to avoid any cross-domain restrictions, the connect-server has a middleware proxy in place.
+Add your API endpoint URL path to an environment variable named BLAZAR_API_URL and the gulp file will pick it up.
+You can override your API Root at any time by typing the following into your console: localStorage.set('apiRootOverride', 'http://example/blazar/api')

 ## Build

 Build a minified version of the application in the dist folder.

 ```
-$ gulp build --type production
+$ gulp build --type prod
 ```

 ## Testing